fmitra/authenticator/docs/api_v1.md

 ### <a name="overview-jwt">JWT Token</a>

-JWT tokens asserts the User's identity and status as an authorized user and my be received in 2 states: `authorized` or `pre_authorized`
+JWT tokens assert the User's identity and status as an authorized user and my be received in 2 states: `authorized` or `pre_authorized`

 * `authorized` - User is fully authenticated and has completed 2FA